Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Repair through Round-Trip Translation

 \section{Repair through Round-Trip Translation}

-We propose a novel method for APR that is based on round-trip translation using state-of-the-art LLMs.
-A high-level overview of the approach is presented in Figure~\ref{fig:diag-rtt-process}, together with concrete examples that are taken from our experiments.
-The method uses two LLMs to translate code from one programming language to another programming or natural language, and back to the first programming language.
+Our study evaluates the effectiveness of APR based on round-trip translation (RTT) using nine recent LLMs.
+A high-level overview of the RTT approach was presented earlier in Figure~\ref{fig:diag-rtt-process}, illustrated with concrete examples that are taken from our experiments.
+Specifically, the process uses LLMs for two subsequent translations: first, to translate buggy code from its source language to an intermediate language (which can be either another programming language or a natural language), and second, to translate the intermediate representation back to the original source language.

-\subsection{\ag{Motivation to Use Round-Trip Translation for Program Repair}}
+\subsection{Motivation to Use Round-Trip Translation for Program Repair}

-We hypothesize that RTT is capable of repairing bugs as a result of the \emph{regression toward the mean} or homogenization performed by generative language models.
+We hypothesize that RTT is capable of repairing bugs as a result of the \emph{regression toward the mean} or homogenization phenomenon exhibited by generative language models.
 The reasoning is as follows: The LLMs employed in RTT are trained on vast real-world code corpora.
 Such models can treat code as natural language due to the naturalness hypothesis~\cite{hindle2012:naturalness}.
-They generate or summarize code by iteratively selecting the sequence of the most probable tokens, or the most probable sub-sequences of tokens using beam search~\cite{sutskever2014:sequence}.
+They generate or summarize code by iteratively selecting the sequence of the most probable tokens, or the most probable sub-sequences of tokens, for example, using beam search~\cite{sutskever2014:sequence}.
 The probability is estimated by the language model based on its weights, and adapted during the model training to return the most frequently occurring tokens in similar contexts.
 Ray et al.~\cite{ray2016:naturalness} have shown that frequent code patterns in large real-word code corpora are bug-free.
 Thus, as a result of training LLMs on these corpora, they have a tendency to generate code that is also bug-free.
 This process in which LLMs return the most probable tokens during generation can be viewed as regression toward the mean, where noisy samples are replaced by samples closer to the mean.
 Therefore, each translation step in RTT homogenizes the source fragment toward a less noisy variant that is closer to the expected most probable code, a patch candidate.
-In the context of code, bugs have been shown to act as a form of noise that is less natural than the mean~\cite{ray2016:naturalness}, so they should be reduced or eliminated over the course of round-trip translation.
+In the context of code, bugs have been shown to act as a form of noise that is less natural than the mean~\cite{ray2016:naturalness}, so they should be reduced or eliminated over the course of round-trip translation, thereby making APR a latent capability of LLMs trained on code.

-\subsection{\ag{Formulation of Round-Trip Translation}}
+\subsection{Formulation of Round-Trip Translation}

 Formally, our approach can be described as follows.
 Let $x = \left\{x_1, ..., x_n\right\}$ be a buggy code snippet split into $n$ tokens and $\tilde{x} = \left\{\tilde{x}_1, ..., \tilde{x}_m\right\}$ its round-trip translated version with $m$ tokens, i.e., a candidate patch.
 We use LLMs as neural machine translation models: $LLM_{A \rightarrow B}(\cdot)$ from language $A$ to $B$, where $A \neq B$, and $LLM_{B \rightarrow A}(\cdot)$.
 The round-trip translation of a code snippet $x$ is a two-legged translation.
 The first leg, \emph{forward translation}, produces a sequence in language $B$, and the second one, \emph{backward translation}, generates code in language $A$ from the sequence in language $B$.
 The whole process can be expressed as: